goschtl/zope/zope2book/trunk/source/AppendixC.rst

   request/name | string:Anonymous Coward

 is a valid path expression.
-This is useful chiefly for providing default values, such as strings and numbers, which are not expressable as path expressions.
+This is useful chiefly for providing default values, such as strings and numbers, which are not expressible as path expressions.
 Since the alternate expression can be a path expression, it is possible to "chain" path expressions, as in::